JahyLuky/3CX-2FA-BulkUpdater/README.md

 ## Configuration

-Create or edit the `appsettings.json` in the project root:
+Create or edit the `appsettings.json` in the project root. **UsersToChange** is ID equal to fkidextenstion from database.

 ```json
 {